-Within this program, we help clients address their family's immediate needs by connecting them to resources that help them meet their essential needs.
-We serve as a bilingual and bicultural resource navigation agency that guides clients through all their options to find the right resources available for their current need, such as pantry services, housing assistance, rental and utility assistance, applications to Medicaid, SNAP, and unemployment applications when they qualify and are in need of such services.
+Within this program, we help clients address their family's immediate needs by connecting them to resources to meet those essential needs.
+We serve as a bilingual and bi-cultural resource navigation service that guides clients through all of their options to find the right resources available for their current need, such as pantry services, housing assistance, and rental and utility assistance.
+We also guide clients through Medicaid, SNAP, and unemployment applications when they qualify and are in need of such services.
 Lastly, the program also assists clients with completing job applications and creating resumes in order to guide them toward self-sufficiency.

 Immigration Legal Services

-In partnership with Justice for Our Neighbors - Nebraska (JFON), we house a full-time JFON immigration attorney at Centro Latino.
-JFON is a nonprofit immigration legal service provider specializing in domestic violence, child welfare, and refugee and asylum law.
-They are known for handling complex cases that may have multiple solutions.
+In partnership with the Immigrant Legal Center (ILC), we house a full-time ILC immigration attorney at Centro Latino.
+The ILC is a nonprofit immigration legal service provider specializing in domestic violence, child welfare, and refugee and asylum law.
 They have comprehensive knowledge of immigration law and provide the expertise to know which option is the best for individual clients.

 We strive to building bridges in Southwest Iowa to increase understanding, collaboration, and compassion between the local Latino community and the at-large community.
 We do this through educational presentations to local groups and through our annual Latino Festival.

 The Iowa West Foundation has generously provided $20,000 in Challenge Funds to be shared by participating nonprofits it recognizes as being based in or providing services in Pottawattamie County five days per week or more and meeting their funding criteria.
 These funds will be distributed based on donations coming from Pottawattamie County.